ajkhoury/CertDump/README.md

 # CertDump

-Small utility to dump certificate information from a Portable Executable file using the OpenSSL library.
+Small utility I made quickly and dirtily to dump certificate information from a Portable Executable file using the OpenSSL library.
 ```
 Usage:
      CertDump.exe PATH